-This class of mostly parents study books on specific parts of the Bible, marriage, kids, finances and tackle tough questions faced in their careers.
+This class of parents studies a variety of materials focused on the Bible, marriage, kids, finances, and tackle tough career questions.

-Contact Andy Wiltz at for more information and Zoom meeting invitation.
+Contact Liz Wakeman for more information and Zoom invitation.

 30's-70's | Singles & Couples | 7 pm | Sunday evenings